dotnet/docs-maui/docs/fundamentals/dependency-injection.md

 }
 ```

-In this example, the three registration extension methods use the `MauiAppBuilder` instance to access the `Services` property to register dependencies.
+In this example, the three registration extension methods use the <xref:Microsoft.Maui.Hosting.MauiAppBuilder> instance to access the <xref:Microsoft.Maui.Hosting.MauiAppBuilder.Services> property to register dependencies.

 ## Resolution